 Replace [group_name] with the group name you want to assign the user to and the [user_name] with the desired user name you would like to assign to a group.

-If you are having any trouble with our Managed Services, or have any questions, please let us know so that we can help you.
+If you are having any trouble with our Managed Services or have any questions, please let us know to help you.